Common Questions

 Severances

-• The Township policy will allow consideration of up to three severances from an original 100-acre (40ha) parcel within the Rural designation, provided that all other criteria can be fulfilled or addressed, including safe entrance, environmental protection, rural character, separation from barns, zoning provisions, agricultural land preservation and more.
+- The Township policy may allow consideration of up to three severances from an original 100-acre (40ha) parcel, provided that all other criteria can be fulfilled or addressed, including safe entrance, environmental protection, rural character, separation from barns, zoning provisions, agricultural land preservation and more.

-• Lot creation is generally not permitted within the NEC nor within the Agricultural designation.
+- Lot creation is generally not permitted within the NEC nor within the Agricultural designations.
 Boundary adjustments may be considered where no new building lot is created.

 Boundary Adjustment/ Severance/ Minor Variance Applications